Posts

 Image

 Lora Lee Gayer and Adam Chanler-Berat in Unknown Soldier .
 Photo credit: Teresa Castracane.
-I first saw Judy Kuhn on the Broadway stage in August 1986, when she co-starred in the far-too-abbreviated run of the Stephen Schwarz musical Rags .
+I first saw Judy Kuhn on the Broadway stage in August 1986, when she co-starred in the far-too-abbreviated run of the Stephen Schwartz musical Rags .
 Later that season, she originated the role of Cosette in Les Mis érables , which had a decidedly longer run and brought her the first of her four Tony nominations.
 Now, more than 37 years later, she is playing a grandmother, Lucy Anderson, nee Lemay, in the current offering at Arena Stage, a new musical titled Unknown Soldier.
 Her voice retains the same beautifully crystalline quality I remember so clearly from those two long-ago performances.
 Unknown Soldier , with book by Daniel Goldstein, music by Michael Friedman, and lyrics by both, tells the story of Ellen Rabinowitz, a 40-something physician preparing to sell her grandmother’s home where she grew up in Troy, New York.
-As she goes through endless old papers and photographs, she comes acr
+As she goes through endless old papers and photographs, she comes ac

 Suffs, Music Box Theatre, New York, NY